Palace of Culture (Iași): Other attractions

-Besides the four museums, The Palace of Culture presents some other attraction points.
-One of them is the Gothic Room, where can be admired the mosaic that presents a medieval bestiarum (gryphons, bicephalous eagles, lions).
-There is also the Voivodes' Room, located at first floor, where there are the portraits of Moldavia's rulers and Romania's kings, starting with Decebalus and Trajan, paintings made by Ștefan Dimitrescu and his students.
+Besides the four museums, The Palace of Culture also houses some other attractions, such as the Gothic Room, which contains a mosaic that presents a medieval bestiarum (gryphons, bicephalous eagles, lions).
+There is also the Voivodes' Room, located on first floor, where there are the portraits of Moldavia's rulers and Romania's kings, starting with Decebalus and Trajan, as well as paintings by Ștefan Dimitrescu and his students.
 Then there is "Henri Coandă" Room, which was named after the carvings and relief works made by the famous Romanian inventor of a cement invented by him.
 On the right there is the Turnul de Strajă (the Watch Tower), reminiscence of the old Princely Court of Iași, along with the galleries underneath the court of the palace.
 On the left there is a collection of capitals and other stone architectonic elements grouped in a lapidarium.
 The hall is superposed by a glass ceiling room, where initially a greenhouse was arranged.
 In front of the palace there is the equestrian statue of Stephen the Great, framed by two Krupp cannons, trophies from the Romanian War of Independence.